LordOsslor/battery_management/README.md

 # Linux charge control daemon

-A simple daemon to change charge control thresholds for Linux laptops to preserve battery life.
+A simple daemon to change charge control thresholds for Linux laptops to preserve battery health.

 ## Usage:
 1. Run the daemon as root (for example via systemd service)